Bronx Trust Attorney

 Your specific estate plan will take into account your personal, financial, and family situation.
 For many, trusts offer practical, significant advantages.
 But others cannot benefit from a trust, so a last will and testament may be sufficient for your estate planning needs.

 Whatever your circumstances are, you can find out more and receive sound estate planning advice by arranging to consult the right New York estate planning attorney.
-In New York City, you’ll find the right Bronx personal injury attorney at the Law Offices of Thomas J. Lavin.

 Is a Trust Right for You?